antronerds/r2-training-courses/docs/RNA_seq_data_analysis_-_Using_Rheumatoid_Arthritis_data.md

  R2 now performs a one-way Anova statistical test on the fly with a correction for multiple testing.
 The result is a list of genes that is ordered by the most significant differential expression between the groups that we chose before (PB and SF).

  ---------

    ![](_static/images/R2d2_logo.png)**Do you recognize any genes related to the immune system?**

-   **You can hover your mouse over the names of the genes to read a summary of information about e.g. its function and alternative names.
-Or, you can click on the name to see the gene expression per sample in a *One Gene View* graph.**
+   **Hover your mouse over the names of the genes to read a summary of information about its function and alternative names.
+   Click on a gene name to see the gene expression per sample in a *One Gene View* graph.**

   ---------

- * To understand in which biological processes this list of genes play an important role, we can use the Gene Set Analysis.
+ * To find the biological processes that are affected by the genes in this list, we can use the Gene Set Analysis.
 On the menu to the right of your list of genes click the button **Gene Set Analysis** and click **Next** in the following window.

  The returned table shows you the processes in which the genes are involved as defined by the [KEGG (Kyoto Encyclopedia of Genes and Genomes) database](https://www.genome.jp/kegg/).

- * Which pathway(s) could be of importance to understand the respective roles that T cells play in peripheral blood and synovial fluid?
+ * To understand the respective roles that T cells play in peripheral blood and synovial fluid of patients with RA, which pathways seem relevant?
 You can click on the little green **K icon** in front of a gene set to see the genes projected in a KEGG pathway map.

  * Above the result table, you can read the meaning of the color coding.
 Which tissue has a larger expression of most of the genes.
 What does that mean biologically?